DangerCove/dangercove.com/timeless.markdown

 It’s widely accepted that there exists a state of mind that allows you to perform exceptionally.
 Most people call it ‘the zone’ or ‘flow’.
 Achieving it helps you to get things done almost effortlessly.
 It’s fragile though; a single distraction can break it.

-The clock is one of those distractions for me.
+The clock is one of those distractions for me:

+* 10.00 – Only 10 am??
+It feels like I’ve been doing nothing for ages.
+* 11.30 – Better not start something new because it’ll be lunch time soon.
+* 14.00 - Sheesh this day is never going to end…
+* 16.00 – It’s already 4 pm??
+I did nothing today and it’s too late to start now.

 ## Timeless